 We are committed to engaging meaningfully and proactively with our supply chain partners, building supplier capacity, and responding quickly to challenges as they arise.
 As part of the independent audits and assessments conducted, we utilize the RBA Validated Assessment Program ("VAP") which is the leading standard for onsite compliance verification and effective, shareable audits.
-For audits completed in 2023, the most common audit findings were related to working hours and wages and benefits, which are categorized under the "Labor" section of the RBA Code of Conduct.
+For audits completed in 2024, the most common audit findings were related to working hours and management systems of control process labor, which are categorized under the "Labor" section of the RBA Code of Conduct.
 The chart below shows the distribution of audit findings across the RBA Code of Conduct sections.